ToF-/AForthRefactoring/story/story.md

 With ondy 3 parameters on the stack, we don't need to use the return stack.
 The stack manipulation words here do an auxiliary job of arranging the parameters for a correct execution of the 3 steps.
 Compare this definition with the one we started with: it is thinner (it uses 9 words instead of 18), simpler as we don't use a secondary stack anymore, and clearer as the domain logic elements are more visible.

 Refactoring done!
+## Forth and Refactoring Heuristics
+This session illustrates several refactoring heuristics.
+The one in particular that strikes me as very effective is the ability to make small incremental changes to the code while keeping the bar green.
+Faced with the code in its initial state, a more brutal pair than us would have maybe decided to make many changes at once.
+But Forth programs are very fragile things: the lack of any type error or memory error checking (or any error checking for that matter) in the language makes it easy to move fast from a safe place to a crash.
+Here, instead of trying to fix everything in one go, we did one thing at a time, checking our tests at every step.
+(And that way still, the tests broke many times).
+I compare this approach to "crossing the river by feeling the stones."
+For example, when we decided to use a variable for the score instead of keeping its value on the stack, we added that variable in a way that was not breaking the tests, and for a moment, the definition was handling the value both on the stack and in the variable.

+Programs written in Forth are a very interesting source of insight about refactoring.
+As a matter of fact, Leo Brodie's 1984 book *Thinking Forth* has a whole chapter on "Factoring" which describes a set of techniques and a design approach that bears fascinating resemblance with what we know as refactoring.

+> several of the criteria for factoring Forth definitions:
+> 1. Limiting the size of definitions
+> 2. Limiting repetition of code
+> 3. Nameability
+> 4. Information hiding
+> 5. Simplifying the command interface

+I think that Forth as a language is worth learning if only to get to the quintessential design philosophy that is everywhere in this book.